jkup/jonkuperman.com/posts/my-first-nft/index.md

 One weird thing about buying stuff with crypto is that not only can the value of the asset go up and down, but the dollar value of the currency can go up and down at the same time!
 So I minted my dude for 1 Solana, which at the time was worth $150.

 They sold out instantly.
 The secondary markets were a bit slower to fill up than I expected.
-I held up to my lazer boi for a few days, and when the floor (lowest token currently for sale) went to 22 Solana, I listed mine, and it sold!
+I held on to my lazer boi for a couple days, and when the floor (lowest token currently for sale) went to 22 Solana, I listed mine, and it sold!
 Not only did I spend 1 Solana and make 22, but Solana itself went up from $150 to $170 in that time.
 So I spent $150 and made about $3200 after all the fees and royalties.

 Now the floor is up to 26 Solana, and I wish I held.
 Isn't that always the way?